Harry Wismer: AFL owner

 Wismer was a charter owner in the AFL, which was announced in 1959 and began play in 1960.
 He was one of two owners with experience in sports team ownership and in broadcasting.
-He had previously been a part owner of the Detroit Lions (alongside Buffalo's Ralph Wilson) and the Washington Redskins, and his New York franchise was nicknamed the "Titans".
+He had previously been a part owner of the Detroit Lions (alongside Buffalo's Ralph Wilson) and on the board of directors of the Washington Redskins.

-Wismer devised a plan in which the proceeds from the broadcast rights to league games (initially with ABC) would be shared equally by all teams, which was very innovative at the time, and set the standard for all future professional football television broadcasting contracts.
+Wismer devised a plan in which the proceeds from the broadcast rights to league games (initially with ABC) would be shared equally by all teams and set the standard for all future professional football television broadcasting contracts.

-As Wismer owned what would seem to have been the most potentially lucrative franchise, especially with regard to broadcasting rights, in the nation's largest media market, this seemed a most generous act at first blush for a self-described "hustler".
-However, Wismer had realized that the fledgling league needed for all of the eight franchises to be successful in order to survive long-term.
+Wismer owned a franchise in the nation's largest media market.
+However, he had realized that the fledgling league needed for all of the eight franchises to be successful in order to survive long-term.